 We create and supply thousands of products that our customers love and, with a presence on thousands of high streets, we are an important part of local communities.
 So it’s crucial we understand both the social and environmental impact of our business, in order to help ensure a sustainable future.

 We’ve been working on this for many years already.
 We continually build our knowledge base, both from within the business as well as via external experts, to allow us to make a genuine difference.

-This approach within our product development processes drives innovation that meets our customers' needs whilst ensuring that we continue to protect and improve the environment and local communities within our supply chains around the world.
+This approach allows us to drive product innovation that delights our customers, while ensuring that we continue to protect and improve the environment and local communities within our supply chains around the world.